 Integrity in corporate conduct

-Intesa Sanpaolo recognises that compliance with internal and external regulations and codes of conduct is of significant importance, also from a strategic viewpoint, and therefore it acts in the belief that respecting standards and fairness in business are essential elements in carrying out banking operations, which by nature are based on trust and transparency.
+The Intesa Sanpaolo Group recognises that compliance with internal and external regulations and codes of conduct is of significant importance, also from a strategic point of view, and therefore it acts in the belief that compliance to the rulesand fairness in business (fighta against active and passive corruption, combating money laundering, compliance with tax regulations, protection of free competition, privacy protection and compliance with the rules governing employment relationships) are fundamental elements in in the performance of banking activities, which by nature are based on trust and transparency.

 Fighting against corruption and combating money laundering